 Also, check with the shelter daily as animal registry changes frequently.
 Please allow up to 1 hour for the adoption process.

-The shelter is open Tuesday-Sunday to the public and adopters from 1 - 4 pm except major holidays (Easter, Thanksgiving, Christmas, and New Year's Day).
-During the summer we are open 1 - 7 pm on Thursday nights.
-CLOSED MONDAYS.
+The shelter is open every day to the public and adopters from 12 - 4 pm and until 6 pm on Friday and Saturday, except major holidays (Easter, Thanksgiving, Christmas, and New Year's Day).
 Please stop by and visit, you may fall in love with a companion for life!

 Every years millions of animals are put to sleep because there are not enough homes for them all.
 Recent statistics show that only 1 out of 10 dogs and 1 out of 12 cats born will find a permanent loving home.